fortuity/origin_restful_authentication/README.markdown

 * Created a .gitignore file
 * Checked the app into GitHub
 * Added RSpec (version 1.1.4)
+* Installed the restful_authentication plugin (version of 08/07/08)
+* Installed the "acts as state machine" plugin (version 2.1)

 ## Documentation and Support